scipy/scipy/doc/source/tutorial/sparse.rst

 Introduction
 -------------

 ``scipy.sparse`` and its submodules provide tools for working with *sparse arrays*.
-Sparse arrays are arrays where only a few locations in the array have any data, most of the locations are considered as "empty.""
+Sparse arrays are arrays where only a few locations in the array have any data, most of the locations are considered as "empty".
 Sparse arrays are useful because they allow for simpler, faster, and/or less memory-intensive algorithms for linear algebra (`scipy.sparse.linalg`) or graph-based computations (`scipy.sparse.csgraph`), but they are generally less flexible for operations like slicing, reshaping, or assignment.
 This guide will introduce the basics of sparse arrays in `scipy.sparse`, explain the unique aspects of sparse data structures, and refer onward for other sections of the user guide explaining `sparse linear algebra <https://docs.scipy.org/doc/scipy/tutorial/arpack.html>`_ and `graph methods <https://docs.scipy.org/doc/scipy/tutorial/csgraph.html>`_.

 Getting started with sparse arrays
 -----------------------------------